 Does Organic Food Mean No Pesticides?

-Foods labeled with the USDA Certified Organic label does not mean it was never exposed to pesticides.
+Foods labeled with the USDA Certified Organic label do not mean it was never exposed to pesticides.
 Organic producers can still use fertilizer and substances made from natural ingredients during production and processing, but the choice is ultimately up to the farmer or rancher.

 Organic farmers can choose to use products from the USDA's list of approved synthetic and natural substances.
 These items are allowed for use in organic crop production and include things like plastic crop covers to sodium silicate, a coating used to prevent fruit from going bad or being damaged in transport (commonly used in conventional farming as well).